 MacUpdater can automatically track the latest updates of all applications installed on your Mac.
 Launch MacUpdater to see at a glance which of your apps are out-of-date.
-And with a simple click you can update any outdated app.
+And with a simple click, you can update any outdated app.
 Don't waste any more time manually searching for updates, downloading, installing and cleaning up.
 Let MacUpdater take care of it all for you!

-SCAN: Nothing could be more easy than finding out which of your apps are out-of-date with MacUpdater.
+SCAN: Nothing could be easier than finding out which of your apps are out-of-date with MacUpdater.
 Just launch it and let it scan your apps.
 You'll see a list of all your apps, and apps with updates are listed in red.
 There are convenient filter-options to display just those apps that are outdated.
 You can also ignore apps or updates you are not interested in.

 UPDATE: Updating apps could not be simpler - just click the "Update" button next to any outdated app and MacUpdater will update the app to the current version automatically.
-MacUpdater can silently run in the back-ground, check your apps for updates every day and let you know about new updates with with notifications.
+MacUpdater can silently run in the background, check your apps for updates every day and let you know about new updates with notifications.

 • macOS 10.11 'El Capitan' or later